New XC8 Projects

 XC8 V1.#

 For old code projects it just works so why change from it.
-Moving to V2 will cause issues if using the now old microchip peripheral libraries.
+Moving to V2 will cause issues if using the now old unsupported microchip peripheral libraries.

-If you are used to V1.## and don’t need to use V2.## and want an easy life then you can of course just stay with V1, but V2 is the future man…
+If you are used to V1.## and don’t need to use V2.## and want an easy life then you can of course just stay with V1, but you need to use an old version of MPLAB that supports it.
+From Microchip tech support:

 Create MPLAB X Project